-• Goodwill - Our goodwill totaled \$23.7 million at December 31, 2019, all relating to our Security Products segment.
+• Goodwill - Our goodwill totaled \$23.7 million at December 31, 2020, all relating to our Security Products reporting unit, which corresponds to our Security Products operating segment.
 Goodwill is required to be tested annually or at other times whenever an event occurs or circumstances change that would more-likely-than-not reduce the fair value of a reporting unit below its carrying value.
-We perform our annual goodwill impairment test in the third quarter of each year.
-In addition, adverse industry or economic trends, lower projections of profitability, or a sustained decline in our market capitalization, among other items, may be indications of potential impairment issues which are triggering events requiring the testing of an asset's carrying value for recoverability.
+We perform our annual goodwill impairment test in the third quarter of each year, or at other times whenever an event occurs or circumstances change that would more-likely-than-not reduce the fair value of a reporting unit below its carrying value.
+Such events or circumstances may include: adverse industry or economic trends, lower projections of profitability, or a sustained decline in our market capitalization.
+These events or circumstances, among other items, may be indications of potential impairment issues which are triggering events requiring the testing of an asset's carrying value for recoverability.
 An entity may first assess qualitative factors to determine whether it is necessary to complete the two-step quantitative impairment test using a more-likely-than-not criteria.
 If an entity believes it is more-likely-than-not the fair value of a reporting unit is greater than its carrying value, including goodwill, the two-step quantitative impairment test can be bypassed.
 Alternatively, an entity has an unconditional option to bypass the qualitative assessment and proceed directly to performing the two-step quantitative impairment test.

-When performing a qualitative assessment considerable management judgment is necessary to evaluate the qualitative impact of events and circumstances on the fair value of a reporting unit.
+When performing a qualitative assessment, considerable management judgment is necessary to evaluate the qualitative impact of events and circumstances on the fair value of a reporting unit.
 Events and circumstances considered in our impairment evaluations, such as historical profits and stability of the markets served, are consistent with factors utilized with our internal projections and operating plan.
 However, future events and circumstances could result in materially different findings which could result in the recognition of a material goodwill impairment.

 Evaluations of possible impairment utilizing the two-step quantitative impairment test require us to estimate, among other factors: forecasts of future operating results, revenue growth, operating margin, tax rates, capital expenditures, depreciation, working capital, weighted average cost of capital, long-term growth rates, risk premiums, terminal values, and fair values of our reporting units and assets.
 The goodwill impairment test is subject to uncertainties arising from such events as changes in competitive conditions, the current general economic environment, material changes in growth rate assumptions that could positively or negatively impact anticipated future operating conditions and cash flows, changes in the discount rate, and the impact of strategic decisions.
-If any of these factors were to materially change such change may require revaluation of our goodwill.
+If any of these factors were to materially change, such change may require revaluation of our goodwill.
 Changes in estimates or the application of alternative assumptions could produce significantly different results.

-In 2019, we used the qualitative assessment for our annual impairment test and determined it was not necessary to perform the quantitative goodwill impairment test, as we concluded it is more-likely-thannot the fair value of the security products reporting unit exceeded its carrying amount.
+In 2020, we used the qualitative assessment for our annual impairment test and determined it was not necessary to perform the quantitative goodwill impairment test, as we concluded it is more-likely-thannot the fair value of the Security Products reporting unit exceeded its carrying amount.
 See Notes 1 and 5 to our Consolidated Financial Statements.

-Long-lived assets - The net book value of our property and equipment totaled \$31.0 million at December 31, 2019.
+• Long-lived assets - The net book value of our property and equipment totaled \$28.9 million at December 31, 2020.
 We assess property and equipment for impairment only when circumstances indicate an impairment may exist.
 Our determination is based upon, among other things, our estimates of the amount of future net cash flows to be generated by the long-lived asset (Level 3 inputs) and our estimates of the current fair value of the asset.